cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 If your code is very simple (like the one above) you can decide to disable _incremental JIT compilation_, also known as _Tiered Compilation_.
 By doing so we instruct the JVM to ignore optimizations.
 The lambda will never reach peak performances at runtime, but at the same time we'll get a quicker startup.
 This is a good compromise in this case, as the task is very simple and short-lived by design.
-Read the [official AWS blog post](https://aws.amazon.com/blogs/compute/optimizing-aws-lambda-function-performance-for-java/) for more information.
+Read the {{< targetblank  href="https://aws.amazon.com/blogs/compute/optimizing-aws-lambda-function-performance-for-java/" text="official AWS blog post" >}} for more information.

 You can also decide to use the _Serial Garbage Collector_ (SerialGC) instead of the default _G1_.
 Lambda functions are designed to be short-lived and single-threaded, so there's no point in using a powerful Garbage Collector if your application is not supposed to be alive for more than a couple of minutes.
-More info on the [official Java documentation](https://docs.oracle.com/en/java/javase/11/gctuning/available-collectors.html#GUID-9E4A6B11-BB94-424F-90EF-401287A1C333)
+More info on the {{< targetblank  href="https://docs.oracle.com/en/java/javase/11/gctuning/available-collectors.html#GUID-9E4A6B11-BB94-424F-90EF-401287A1C333" text="official Java documentation" >}}

 You can apply these modifications by adding the following environment variable in the lambda configuration: